stanmaz/BBOalert/README.md

 - select all text and copy it to the clipboard
 - in BBOalert use 'Import' button.

 BBOalert converts BSS data internally to the BBOalert native format.
-Actually seat- and vulnerability dependent calls are ignored and reported with error code.
+Vulnerability dependent calls are supported.
+Seat dependent openings are set in separated optional blocks that can be manually switched ON and OFF during the game.

 With the 'Export' button the converted data will be written to the clipboard.
 You can paste it into the text editor and use as starting point for further modifications.
 Another possible scenario is to keep importing the original BSS file and to create an overriding code (in BBOalert native format) in a sepatated file to be appendend ('Append' button).

-## Issues

-- vulnerability and seat dependent openings to be supported by BSS file reader
-- vulnerability dependent code blocks to be swiched automatically